When you type keywords on a website’s internal site search engine, how does it display the results? It uses a system called search indexes.

 Similar to having an editor for a book that picks up keywords for the index, all of these features offer a personalized “human touch” to make your search results even better.

 To sum up, we have seen that there are some similarities and some differences between book and search engine search indexes.
-In general, the purpose of an index is to find information with little effort and fast using a keyword.
+In general, the purpose of an index is to find information quickly and with little effort using a keyword.
 A search index is critical in creating relevant search results, and further search engine features allow to enhance the search results even more.

 Experience the Best in Search Solutions with AddSearch – Top Rated on SourceForge!
 Click for Your Free, Personalized Demo Now.